iwasahighwayman/my-white-whale/README.md

 I have been using Raspberry PI's for small, odd projects for a while now, but to-date I have never used the "Pico" model, which is not a single board computer (SBC) running Linux, but rather a small, sub-ten-dollar system-on-a-chip (SOC) based on Raspberry PI's own ARM CPU, the RP4020.
 It has just enough periphery components to plug into a breadboard or printed circuit board, then add any additional components one needs for her/his specific project.

 There is also a Pico clone from the vendor Seeed Studio (no, that's not misspelled ... there really are three "e" letters in the vendor's name).
 Although the official Raspberry PI Pico is very small, about a third of a post-it note, the Seeed Studio XIAO RP2040 is 1/3rd the size of the Pico.
-The Seeed device is double or more than the Pico, but that's still less than $15.
+The Seeed device costs double or more than the Pico, but that's still less than $15.

 Looking at the specifications, the RP2040 SOC contains thousands (tens of thousands?) of times the horsepower of the IBM computer that propelled US astronauts to the moon and back.